Love to Love You Baby (song): International release and reception

 Originally released in November 1975, the song became an international disco smash.
 In the US, it became Summer's first US Top 40 hit, spending two weeks at #2 on the Billboard Hot 100 chart on February 7 and 14, 1976, being held off the number one spot by Paul Simon's "50 Ways to Leave Your Lover" and logged four weeks atop the Billboard Dance Club Songs chart, as well number three on the Billboard Hot Soul Singles chart.

 In the UK, upon release in January 1976, the song reached #4 on the UK Singles Chart in spite of the BBC's initial refusal to promote it.
-They also refused to play it.
-As a result of the success of the song, Summer would be named "the first lady of love," which labeled her with a sexually oriented, fantasy image from which she would struggle to free herself.

 Impact and legacy

 Rock and Roll Hall of Fame named the song one of the 500 Songs That Shaped Rock and Roll in 1995.

-VH1 placed "Love to Love You Baby" at #63 in their list of 100 Greatest Dance Songs in 2000.
+VH1 placed "Love to Love You Baby" at number 63 in their list of 100 Greatest Dance Songs in 2000.

 Slant Magazine ranked the song 10th in its 100 Greatest Dance Songs in 2006.

 According to Peter Shapiro, a freelance British music journalist, the song was marked by "little more than Donna Summer simulating an orgasm over a background of blaxploitation cymbals, wah-wah guitars, a funky-butt clarinet riff, and some synth chimes."
 He continued, "Love to Love You Baby" [...] was extended into a seventeen-minute minisymphony at the behest of Casablanca Records chief Neil Bogart, who wanted a soundtrack for his sexual exploits.
 The song reached number two in the American charts and was largely responsible for the development of the twelve inch single."

 Donna Summer was forced to stop performing "Love to Love You" live when, "Riots broke out [...]
 [She] was in a tent in Italy, 5,000 men, almost no women, and was doing 'Love to Love You, Baby,' fairly scantily clad, and the guys got so wrapped up that they began to push the stage back.
 And [she] had to run off the stage, to [her] trailer out the back.
 And they came to the trailer and started to rock it.
 [She] just thought, 'I'm going to die today, I'm not going to get out of here.'
 It's not the kind of song you just want to throw out there."